 Strengthening cassava seed systems

-A commercially oriented cassava seed system promotes responsive feedback loops between the three classes of seeds—breeder’s, foundation, and commercial.
-It also fosters a more efficient allocation of resources (i.e., financial, infrastructure, human, and germplasm) throughout the system.
-This will lower the cost of production, dissemination, and adoption of high-quality cassava planting material of improved varieties, which is essential to achieving productivity gains from seed.
-To achieve these improvements, BASICS is taking a step-wise approach to strengthening cassava seed systems for all three classes of seed by focusing on key seed system services and capacities and targeting specific seed value chains.
+Over the last four decades, researchers have released 46 improved varieties of cassava in Nigeria.
+However, there remains significant scope for increasing the adoption of these varieties in the country.
+Three main reasons for less-than-ideal adoption rates are a lack of sustained supply, a lack of sustained demand and lack of sufficient number of market based transactions between buyers and suppliers.
+Differing schools of thoughts on which one comes first, the demand or the supply, and how to catalyze it has hampered progress in the direction of setting up a sustainable seed system.
+A commercially oriented cassava seed system promotes responsive feedback loops between all stakeholders and fosters a more efficient allocation of resources (i.e., financial, infrastructure, human, and germplasm) throughout the system.
+This lowers the overall cost of production, dissemination, and adoption of high-quality cassava planting material of improved varieties, which is essential to achieving productivity gains from seed.
+To achieve these improvements, BASICS is taking a multi-pronged approach to strengthening the entire cassava seed value chain.

 Accelerating seed multiplication through innovation

-BASICS also is working to overcome one of the key bottlenecks of the cassava seed system: slow and low seed multiplication ratio.
-It is piloting the use of an innovative rapid seed multiplication technology, called Semi-Autotrophic Hydroponic (SAH), that has been successfully used in commercial potato seed multiplication in Argentina.
-SAH is expected to significantly help the cassava seed system by enhancing the capacity of pre-basic and basic seed producers to make available adequate quantities of certified planting material of improved varieties for further multiplication by certified seed producers.
+BASICS is also working to overcome one of the key bottlenecks of the cassava seed system – a slow and low seed multiplication ratio.
+It is piloting the use of an innovative rapid seed multiplication technology, called Semi-Autotrophic Hydroponics (SAH), which has been successfully used in commercial potato seed multiplication in Argentina.
+SAH facilitates high-ratio multiplication of virus-free, true-to-type, tissue culture plantlets resulting in cassava plantlets that withstand direct plantation in the fields.
+SAH is expected to significantly help the cassava seed system by enhancing the capacity of breeder and foundation seed producers to make available adequate quantities of certified planting material of improved varieties for further multiplication by commercial seed producers.